What is Platelet-Rich Plasma or PRP?

 - Bring something to do while the blood is centrifuging

-- Avoid massage, IMS or deep tissue work for the first two weeks afterwards
+- Avoid massage, IMS or deep tissue work for the first two weeks afterwards and sometimes for longer

 - Avoid hot tubs and swimming pools for 48 hours afterwards